What is AI Data Enrichment?

 AI enrichment uses large language models (LLMs) to read each conversation the way a person would—then labels it to add structure.

 Each analytical task (prompt) extracts one aspect of the text.
 These labels are added as new columns in your dataset (dimension).
-Thesedimensions of analysis are powerful and highly customizable.
+Identifying and extracting multiple dimensions of meaning from text is a powerful analytic approach that is highly customizable.

 Task: Determine the emotional tone of conversations

-Prompt: "What is the sentiment of this text?"
+Prompt: "What is the customer's sentiment about [Nike]?"

 The Benefit: Scaling Human Judgment